 2020 TA SRTS Call for Projects

-Due to the statewide school closures, MAG recognizes the challenges in coordinating with school and district staff during this time.
-Therefore, MAG is postponing the April 6, 2020 deadline to submit Transportation Alternatives – Safe Routes to School (TA-SRTS) project applications.
-The TA-SRTS call for project applications will be reissued to align with the (TIP) Modal programming process in the fall of 2020.
-The reissued TA-SRTS call for applications will include SRTS Studies and SRTS Support Activity projects for Fiscal Year (FY) 2023 and FY 2024.
+The 2020 TA-SRTS call for project applications will be issued in August 2020 to align with the (TIP) Modal programming process in the fall of 2020.
+The TA-SRTS call for applications will include SRTS Studies and SRTS Support Activity projects for Fiscal Year (FY) 2023 and FY 2024.
 The deadline to submit applications via e-mail to firstname.lastname@example.org is Thursday October 1, 2020 at 10:00 am.
 Late submissions will not be accepted.

 The excel format applications for Priority One: SRTS Studies, and Priority Two: SRTS Support Activity projects are available for download below.